 Risk factors for pinworm infection include:

-- Being of young age.
-Pinworm infections are most likely to occur in children between the ages of 5 and 14.
+- Being young.
+Pinworm infections are most likely to occur in children younger than 18.
 The microscopic eggs are easily spread to family members, caregivers, or other children at school or child care centers.

 - Living in crowded spaces.
 People who live in institutions are at higher risk of developing pinworm infections.

 - Parasites – Enterobiasis (also known as pinworm infection).
 Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/pinworm/.
 Accessed March 20, 2015.

 - Leder K, et al. Enterobiasis and trichuriasis. http//:www.uptodate.com/home.
 Accessed March 20, 2015.

 - Pinworm infection.
 National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/pinworm/Pages/default.aspx.
 Accessed March 24, 2015.